Contributions under the Indigenous Justice Program

 Contributions under the Capacity-Building Fund shall not exceed $500,000 per fiscal year, per recipient.

-Contributions under the Indigenous Engagement Fund will not exceed $500,000 per fiscal year, per recipient.
+Contributions under the Indigenous Engagement Fund shall not exceed $2,000,000 per fiscal year, per recipient.

 9. Basis of Payments

-Payments will be made to recipients in accordance with the terms and conditions of the IJP and the funding agreement and will be, based on claimed expenditures, or through advance payments based on cash-flow forecast in accordance with the Treasury Board Policy on Transfer Payments, and section 6.4 (Cash Management) in the Directive on Transfer Payments.
+Payments will be made to recipients in accordance with the terms and conditions of the IJP and the funding agreement.
+Payments will be based on claimed expenditures or made through advance payments based on cash-flow forecast as outlined in the approved budget.
+Payments will be made in accordance with the Treasury Board Policy on Transfer Payments, and section 6.4 (Cash Management) in the Directive on Transfer Payments.

 Progress payments will be provided to recipients on the basis of written claims supported by substantiating documentation, as may be required by the Department.

-For advance payments, an initial payment will be made to recipients based on cash-flow forecast for a specific period.
+For advance payments, an initial payment will be made to recipients based on cash-flow forecast as outlined in the approved budget.
 Where appropriate, subsequent advance payments will be calculated by taking the cash-flow forecast amount for the next period minus any excess amount the recipient has on hand from previous payments.

 The Department may withhold a portion of the contribution (based on risk level), not exceeding 20% of the total contribution until after the recipient’s final reports have been received and approved.
 Final payment will be made following receipt and approval of the final claim and any other required final deliverables.